sadielbartholomew/sadielbartholomew.github.io/notes/attended-courses/UX-course-feb19.md

 Next module: Designing the Experience

-* There are three concepts to consider: 1. information architecture, 2. (user) flow, and 3. navigation.
+* There are three concepts to consider:
+    1. information architecture;
+    2. (user) flow;
+    3. navigation.
 * RE point 2: flow is helping users move around, e.g. can have ‘expert’ and (vs) ‘novice’ flows. pages on more than one flow are typically more complex. from looking at flow, designers can introduce anticipation & empathy (e.g. for the latter case where they let the user know an email is sending as asked).
 * each page should be considered always as part of some journey, not just as a destination.

 ##### Exercise: on flow diagram on facebook

 * Each step should be as intuitive and effortless as possible.
 But beware of ‘barometers’ such as “as few clicks as possible”, etc., as these are pretty clunky.
 *Effortlessness is a key metric.
-Even if flow is longer, that is fine as long as each step brings these three things: 1. control, 2. confidence, 3. getting closer & closer to the goal (not “losing the scent”).
+Even if flow is longer, that is fine as long as each step brings these three things:

+    1. control;
+    2. confidence;
+    3. getting closer & closer to the goal (not “losing the scent”).

 * Flow needs to be designed.
 * Facebook example: lots of flows to do the same thing (permutations).
 * Building “motorways” means: 1. building the right functions PLUS 2. prioritising content.